Ethical fashion brands target mass market

 “We don’t just want green customers.
 We want normal design-conscious consumers.
 That is the only way to make change,” he said in front of a big photograph of Kyrgyz craftswoman Elniza.

-Consumer concern on ethical issues has also been recognized by big brands like Hennes & Mauritz AB (HMb.ST) and Marks & Spencer (MKS.L) who have been trying to improve their green credentials by offering to recycle unwanted clothes, while also making commitments to improve factory working conditions.
+Consumer concern on ethical issues has also been recognised by big brands like Hennes & Mauritz AB and Marks & Spencer who have been trying to improve their green credentials by offering to recycle unwanted clothes, while also making commitments to improve factory working conditions.

-Mintel retail analyst John Mercer said mainstream retailers should also provide more information on the origin and ethics of their garments either through labeling or online.
+Mintel retail analyst John Mercer said mainstream retailers should also provide more information on the origin and ethics of their garments either through labelling or online.

 “Retailers need to work together as an industry to make the clothing supply chain more transparent to prevent the government imposing legislation upon the sector,” he said.